ensemble-ai/exercise-2-camera-control-varun22/CodeReview-Exercise2.md

 ### Stage 2

-- [x] Perfect
+- [ ] Perfect
-- [ ] Great
+- [x] Great
 - [ ] Good
 - [ ] Satisfactory
 - [ ] Unsatisfactory

+#### Justification

+Stage 2 is almost perfect. autoscroll_speed is implemented correctly and the camera is correctly push by the box edge.

+One small flaws on the logics is that when checking the edge of the boarderbox, you used the central postion of the vessl' sprite instead of carefully useing the left/right/up/down edge of that circle sprite. this causes that the sprite of that vessel is not strictly inside the auto-scroll box.

 ---

-#### Justification

-## stage 2 is perfect. autoscroll_speed is implemented correctly and the camera is correctly push by the box edge.

 ### Stage 3